Skip to main content

 Let's suppose that we actually want to add another details screen.
 This is pretty common in cases where you pass in some unique data to each route (more on that later when we talk about params!).
 To do this, we can change navigate to push.
 This allows us to express the intent to add another route regardless of the existing navigation history.

 Each time you call push we add a new route to the navigation stack.
-When you call navigate it first tries to find an existing route with that name, and only pushes a new route if there isn't yet one on the stack.
+When you call navigate it only pushes a new route if you're not already on that route.

 Going back